mduhme/fusion-gcn/README.md

 |   |   └───MMAct
 │   |   └───UTD-MHAD
 ```
-3. OpenPose skeletons for both datasets (BODY_25 for UTD-MHAD and COCO for MMAct) are required for both datasets.
+3. Include 'invalid_files.txt' for MMAct and OpenPose skeletons for both datasets (BODY_25 for UTD-MHAD and COCO for MMAct) are required for both datasets.
-   They can be downloaded at https://agas.uni-koblenz.de/margcn/
+   They can be downloaded [here](https://agas.uni-koblenz.de/margcn/) or [here](https://drive.google.com/drive/folders/1q_tSzk7EspZwzDwHF925_XOC3QXQqW7n?usp=sharing).
    or generated using tools in `<project directory>/tools/openpose/gen_openpose_skeletons.py`
 ```
 ./tools/openpose/gen_openpose_skeletons.py